Plazas de soberanía: History

 On 11 July 2002, Morocco stationed six gendarmes on Perejil Island, which was at the time a source of complaint by Spain.
 The Spanish Armed Forces responded by launching a military operation code-named Operation Romeo-Sierra.
 The operation was carried out by Spanish commandos of Grupo de Operaciones Especiales.

 The Spanish Navy and Air Force provided support; the six Moroccan navy cadets did not offer any resistance and were captured and evicted from the island.
 It has since been evacuated by both countries.

 On 3 January 2020, 42 migrants went to the Chafarinas Islands; the Civil Guard ordered their immediate expulsion without following the legal procedure.
 The Spanish NGO 'Walking Border' denounced the "hot returns," or expulsions without due process, as violations of international law.
 Strict immigration policy over the plazas de soberanía has made it so that only certain immigrants are welcomed to the strongholds.
 Stigma surrounding the background of the people crossing the Mediterranean to arrive to the shores of the strongholds have informed the harsh response to this influx of immigrants and refugees.
-The most extreme recent example of "hot returns" is the 2022 Melilla incident.
+The most extreme recent example of "hot returns" is the 2026 Morocco-Spain border incident.